wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-scale-elasticity.md

 To horizontally scale, a rule (based on date or database size) is used to provision a new shard and register it with the shard map, thus growing the database tier horizontally.
 Secondly, to scale vertically, a second rule is implemented in which any shard that is older than one day is downgraded from Premium Edition to a Standard or Basic Edition.

 Consider the telemetry scenario again: the application shards by date.
 It collects telemetry data continuously, requiring a high performance edition at loading time, but lower performance as the data ages.
-The current day’s data [Tnow] is written to a high performance database (Premium).
-Once the clock strikes midnight, the previous day’s shard (now [T-1]) is no longer be used for ingestion.
+The current day's data [Tnow] is written to a high performance database (Premium).
+Once the clock strikes midnight, the previous day's shard (now [T-1]) is no longer be used for ingestion.
 The current data is ingested by the current [Tnow].
 In advance of the next day, a new shard must be provisioned and registered with the shard map ([T+1]).

 This can be done by either provisioning a new shard in advance of every new day or by provisioning a new shard when the current shard ([Tnow]) nears its maximum capacity.
 Using either of these methods preserves the data locality for all telemetry written for a particular day.
 Per-hour sharding could also be applied for finer granularity.
 Once a new shard is provisioned, and because [T-1] is used for querying and reporting, it is desirable to reduce the performance level of the database reduce costs.
 As the content in DBs age, the performance tier can be further reduced and/or the content of the DBs can be archived to Azure Storage or deleted depending on the application.